Distance: 2 miles

-Description: This sprawling state park weaves between lakes and forests, with mostly easy, rolling trails connecting up to many roads, parking places, and a lifeguarded beach.
+Description: This sprawling state park weaves between lakes and forests, with mostly easy, rolling trails connecting up to many roads, parking places, and a lifeguarded beach in summer months.
 Visitors can even hike a portion of the Appalachian Trail as it passes through the Hudson Valley.
 It’s perfect for families.

 Beacon Hill and Lake Minnewaska

 Distance: 3 miles

 Description: Starting at the Lake Minnewaska parking area, this trail leads along carriage roads to a series of rock ledges affording incredible views to the north and east.
 It circles back around Minnewaska, a slot lake set below incredible white cliffs at the center of the Shawangunks.
 Accessible from Minnewaska State Preserve.